 York University Automatic Entrance Scholarships

-If you have an admission average of 80% or higher, you are guaranteed a York University Automatic Entrance Scholarship ranging from $500 to $3,500.
-The $3,500 scholarship is renewable for 3 additional years for students who maintain high academic standing.
+If you have a final admission average of 80% or higher, we guarantee you a York University Automatic Entrance Scholarship.
+Scholarships range in value from $1,000 to $4,000.

 - Ontario Student Assistance Program (OSAP)

 - York scholarships and bursaries (entrance and in-course awards available)